Axiom of union

 In axiomatic set theory, the axiom of union is one of the axioms of Zermelo–Fraenkel set theory.
 This axiom was introduced by Ernst Zermelo.

-Informally, the axiom states that for each set x there is a set y whose elements are precisely the elements of the elements of x.
+Informally, the axiom states that if $X$ is a set of sets, then the union of all sets in $X$ is still a set.
+In more basic terms, for each set $X$ there is a set $Y$ whose elements are precisely the elements of the elements of $X$.

 Formal statement

 In the formal language of the Zermelo–Fraenkel axioms, the axiom reads: